-Alberta is one of the provinces in Alberta that does not require licensing for beauty professionals – meaning our province is unregulated when it comes to Nail Technician accreditation, and has many one-day nail programs that do not qualify you as a professional at beauty suppliers, and to be recognized as a business.
-DK Beauty offers a comprehensive program with standards equivalent to other provinces licensing requirements – meaning a DK Beauty Nail Technician certification can be recognized throughout all of Canada and at professional beauty suppliers.
+Alberta is one of the provinces in Canada that does not require licensing for beauty professionals – meaning our province is unregulated when it comes to Nail Technician accreditation, and has many one-day nail programs that do not qualify you as a professional at beauty suppliers, and to be recognized as a business.
+DK Beauty offers a comprehensive program with standards equivalent to other provinces licensing requirements – meaning a DK Beauty Nail Technician certification can be recognized throughout all of Canada and at professional beauty suppliers*.
 We work closely with Alberta Health Services (AHS) to meet and exceed current standards of health regulations in our programs, and even host AHS salon & spa safety events.

 COMMONLY ASKED QUESTIONS